DaveWM/dave-martin-blog/content/posts/modern-react-is-a-disaster.md

 ### Difficulties with Hooks

-Unfortunately when you overuse hooks, things quickly go awry.
+Unfortunately, when you overuse hooks things quickly go awry.
 Taking our example from above, let's add an input property and a simple side effect:

 ```javascript
 function Todo({done}){